tytydraco/yessleep/out/The_peligots_were_as_smart_as_an_eight_year_old_Their_screams_still_haunt_my_nightmares.md

 “What’s your status?” repeated the voice on the comm, but I just hung up and ran toward the mountains.

-Of course, Dr. Yuger reminds me that after the war, numerous scientists attempted to locate the peligots, only to include they’d always been a local legend.
+Of course, Dr. Yuger reminds me that after the war, numerous scientists attempted to locate the peligots, only to conclude they’d always been a local legend.
 Perhaps they were wiped out over the course of the conflict.

 I prefer to think of them as still living in those remote mountains somewhere, maybe telling each other, “Thank you, thank you,” as they share a bit of food.